kubernetes/kops/docs/networking.md

 and libraries for writing plugins to configure network interfaces in Linux containers.
 Kubernetes has built in support for CNI networking components.

-Several CNI providers are currently built into kops:
+Several CNI providers are currently built into kOps:

 * [AWS VPC](networking/aws-vpc.md)
 * [Calico](networking/calico.md)